-&lt;sup>2 An excuse accepted by the Senate on the recommendation of the Student Appeals Committee (where relevant), the Faculty Board and the Medical Faculty Management Committee.
+2 An excuse accepted by the Senate on the recommendation of the Student Appeals Committee (where relevant), the Faculty Board and the Medical Faculty Management Committee.

-- 17) A candidate who has been successful at the First, Second, and / or Final Examinations for Medical Degrees, may be awarded First Class Honours or Second Class Honours (Upper division) or Second Class Honours (Lower division) or a pass, as the case may be. - 18) A candidate must pass all components of a given examination at the first attempt and at the same examination, in order to be eligible for classes, distinctions and medals. - 19) A candidate shall not be eligible for classes, distinctions and medals unless he / she has taken the examination on the earliest occasion on which he / she is qualified to do so, provided that it shall be within the power of the Senate to declare, for some specified reason, that he / she is eligible for classes, distinctions and medals at a subsequent examination - 20) If a candidate is absent for the entire examination at the first scheduled attempt, and - a) he / she has a valid excuse accepted by the Senate, the candidate may sit for the next examination as his / her first attempt.
-Therefore he / she will be eligible for classes, distinctions and medals. - b) he / she does not have a valid excuse accepted by the Senate, the candidate must sit for the next examination as his / her second attempt, and therefore he / she will not be eligible for classes, distinctions and medals. - 21) If a candidate is absent for an assessment unit / subject that comprises part of an examination, and he / she has a valid excuse accepted by the Senate, the candidate may select one of the following options: - a) The candidate may request that the whole examination is considered null and void, and take all the assessment units / subjects at the next examination, which would be considered as his / her first attempt.
-Therefore the candidate will be eligible for classes, distinctions and medals.

-a) The candidate may request to sit only for the subjects for which he / she was absent and / or sat for and did not pass.
+- b) he / she does not have a valid excuse accepted by the Senate3, the candidate must sit for the next examination as his / her second attempt, and therefore he / she will not be eligible for classes, distinctions and medals. - 21) If a candidate is absent for an assessment unit / subject that comprises part of an examination, and he / she has a valid excuse accepted by the Senate3, the candidate may select one of the following options: - a) The candidate may request that the whole examination is considered null and void, and take all the assessment units / subjects at the next examination, which would be considered as his / her first attempt.
+Therefore the candidate will be eligible for classes, distinctions and medals. - a) The candidate may request to sit only for the subjects for which he / she was absent and / or sat for and did not pass.
 Such an attempt will be considered as the second attempt.
 Therefore the candidate will not be eligible for classes, distinctions and medals.